-For purposes of this Section 28.13.2, “Red Label Product” means Products that are not yet certified for use in service on an Aircraft; and “Black Label Products” means Products that are certified for use in service on an Aircraft.
+During Aircraft development, Seller will provide Developmental Training Device Parts, Red Label Products, and Black Label Products with adequate software functionality for integration, check-out, and training.

-During Aircraft development, Seller will provide Red Label Products and Black Label Products with adequate software functionality for integration, check-out, and training.
+In addition to the requirements of Section 3.5 of this BSCA, in order to support the Training Device development schedule, Seller will at no charge:

-Notwithstanding Section 3.5, in order to support the Training Device development schedule, Seller will at no charge:
+Build and provide to Boeing Entities up to 2 shipsets of Developmental Training Device Parts to support development of Training Devices.
+Developmental Training Device Parts will be developed concurrently with development of the Products for use in the Boeing engineering cabin (eCab);

-build and provide to Boeing up to 4 LRU/LRM shipsets of Red Label Product to support development of Training Devices;
+build and provide to Boeing Entities up to four (4) shipsets of Red Label Product to support development of Training Devices;

 maintain and upgrade Red Label Product to keep Products installed on Training Devices current with the Aircraft in development, including conversion from Red Label Product to Black Label Product;

-Red Label Product will be made available until all Products used in Training Devices have been converted to Black Label Product; and
+Red Label Product will be made available until all Products used in Training Devices have been converted to Black Label Product and provide to Boeing Entities at no additional cost; and

 Red Label Product will be returned to Seller in its then-current configuration and condition upon completion of the conversion of all Red Label Product to Black Label Product.